fredOnGitHub/joplin-sqlite-and-ressources-clean/README.md

 - check BDD
 - delete ghost references
-- delete unused ressources (.png, .pdf,...) from ressources directory
+- delete unused ressources (.png, .pdf,...) from ressources directory with PowerShell commands

 You can see more info about sqlite and other implementation :